With an objective of restoration of the river Narmada, the Narmada Samagra has been organizing

 Launch of New River Ambulance, 2016

 Barwani, Madhya Pradesh, India, March 19, 2016 – Merck, a leading company for innovative and top-quality high-tech products in the pharmaceutical, chemical and life science sectors, under its “Access to Health” initiative has donated a new boat for its “Narmada Samagra- River Ambulance” program, a Corporate Social Responsibility initiative in collaboration with the NGO Narmada Samagra.
 Started in 2014, the objective of this program is to improve the access to basic health care facilities for people living on the banks of the Narmada River, MP.
+Read more news about best saltwater aquarium filter.
 The new boat inaugurated by Mr Anil Madhav Dave, Member of Parliament, Rajya Sabha Madhya Pradesh and Mr Ali Sleiman, General Manager Merck India (Biopharma, Global Operations) will further strengthen the core activities and reach of this program.

 The Ambulance offers treatment for body ailments, fever, skin ailments and provides health care support to pregnant ladies.
 Awareness about health and hygiene is also given through the ambulance by the Health Care Practitioners (HCP) on board.
 An increase in awareness about ailments and untreated diseases has also been noted among the beneficiaries.